feenkcom/gtoolkit.com/pages/index.md

     <div class="row">
       <div class="col-lg-5">
         <h1>Contextual micro tools?</h1>
         <p class="lead">Each problem about your system is special.
-And each of it can be explained through contextual development experiences.
+And each problem can be explained through contextual development experiences.
 Glamorous Toolkit enables you to build such experiences out of micro tools.
 Thousands of them ... per system.
-This is called Moldable Development.</p>
+It's called Moldable Development.</p>
       </div>
       <div class="col-lg-7">
         <div class="sample">